arne1981/helmsman/README.md

 # Helmsman
 DIY Yacht autopilot computer
 <p>
-This autopilot computer is allmost untested.
-Did some test trials in combination with a autohelm 3000 wheel drive motor.
+This autopilot computer is almost untested.
+Did some test trials in combination with an Autohelm 3000 wheel drive motor.
 </p>

 <b>Parts</b><br/>